ForgeRock/forgeops-cli/docs/forgeops_doctor_operator.md

 ## forgeops doctor operator

-Check Operators Installed and Running
+Verify that operators are installed and ready

 ### Synopsis

+    Verify that operators are installed and running:
-	Checks to ensure that required operators are installed and ready.
+	* Checks to ensure that required operators are installed and ready.
-	Searches all namespaces for the default deployment of secret agent, nginx-ingress, cert-manager Checks for a minimum ready count of one.
+	* Searches all namespaces for the default deployment of secret agent, nginx-ingress, cert-manager.
+	* Checks for a minimum ready count of one.

 ```
 forgeops doctor operator [flags]